 Do you struggle with dialogue?
 Is your dialogue natural and crisp?
 Does it build well?
 A very simple way to write natural, compelling dialogue is to write a series of miniature climaxes, or verbal confrontations, into each scene where dialogue is part of the story.

-What Do You Mean, A Miniature Climax?
+But Victor, What Do You Mean, A Miniature Climax?

 Here is an example from a Shakespeare play, Othello.
 In this scene, Iago first begins to plant the story of Desdemona as a busy adulteress.
 I shall mark each of the sallies, or opening shots, in green, and each of the resulting climaxes in orange.